High cholesterol-Symptoms, causes, and treatment.

 If you want to know if you have high cholesterol, your doctor can run a blood test.

-People over 20 should have their cholesterol checked regularly, And those who are at increased risk for high cholesterol due to other factors may benefit from more frequent screenings.
+People over 20 should have their cholesterol checked regularly, and those who are at increased risk for high cholesterol because of other factors may benefit from more frequent screenings.

 If you find out you have high cholesterol early, you can take steps to control it before it causes serious health problems.